The Devil

 Be wary of compulsive behavior, such as lack of sleep or poor diet.
 These are caused by short term thinking and immediate needs with no thought for the future.

-These may be caused by addiction, stress, fear or other imbalance in life, but you need a longer term outlook that includes where you want to be in the future.
+These may be caused by addiction, stress, fear or other imbalance in life, but you require a longer term outlook that includes where you want to be in the future.

 Personal development is in serious danger of being halted or in reverse because of a current behavior or situation.